sammyrocz/PDOQuery/README.md

 ``public function delete($field,$value)``
 * @param - $field,$value
-	 * @param - any number of parameters
 	   * @param - field - name of the field
+       * @param value - value to be checked against the field inside a record
 * @return - boolean
      * @return - true - deleted from db
      * @return - false - some error has occurred